HydroProtocol/contract-interactions/README.md

 # Examples

-## 1. read or monitor the contract status
+## 1. Read or monitor the contract status

 This example shows how to read data from contract.